PowerMops/powermops-site/src/routes/pmops/Classes-6.md

-In this example, the word thisCtl is actually a Value that Mops provides as a simple way for a control action word to derive its owning control object. thisCtl contains the control object\'s address as any click on a control puts its address into the value.
+In this example, the word thisCtl is actually a Value that Mops provides as a simple way for a control action word to derive its owning control object. thisCtl contains the control object's address as any click on a control puts its address into the value.
 This allows you to write very general action words that can be assigned to several different control objects simultaneously.